 Tax-free savings accounts can deliver greater growth than retirement funds because they are not bound by Regulation 28, but they would still be hard pressed to deliver sufficient growth to make up for the tax deduction advantage of specific retirement products.

-Other investments over and above retirement savings – including unit trusts, ETFs, money market accounts, savings bonds and so on – are a good idea.
+Other investments Other investments over and above retirement savings – including unit trusts, ETFs, money market accounts, savings bonds and so on – are a good idea.
 However, while some products can offer better returns if you are not risk averse, they don’t offer the upfront tax advantages of retirement products.

 Regular investment products are not ideal for retirement because they are accessible.